tonyechen/leetcode-notes/notes.md

 ````

 # Data Structures
+## Heap:
+A special Tree-based data structure in which the tree is a complete binary tree
+1. Max-Heap: In a Max-Heap the key present at the root node must be greatest among the keys present at all of it’s children.
+The same property must be recursively true for all sub-trees in that Binary Tree.

+2. Min-Heap: In a Min-Heap the key present at the root node must be minimum among the keys present at all of it’s children.
+The same property must be recursively true for all sub-trees in that Binary Tree.

+## Disjoint-set data structure
+a data structure that keeps track of a set of elements partitioned into a number of disjoint (non-overlapping) subsets
 # Computational techniques
 ## Sliding Window
+---
 https://www.geeksforgeeks.org/window-sliding-technique/

 aims to reduce the use of nested loop and replace it with a single loop, thereby reducing the time complexity